b1rger/marsrover/README.md

 levels are randomly generated.

 If you want to define your own levels, you can do that in the configuration files.
-Per level there are four settings for probabilities of obstacles occuring and a `points` setting that defines how many points the user can get in that level (=the game switches to the next level if the user reaches the points).
+Per level there are a couple of settings for probabilities of obstacles occuring and a `points` setting that defines how many points the user can get in that level (=the game switches to the next level if the user reaches the points).